 - Fry them for 5-6 minutes, then lift them out of the pan and drain on kitchen paper.

-- Serve warm with a green salad and a generous helping of Ballymaloe Original Relish or Ballymaloe Pepper Relish.
+- Serve warm with a green salad and a generous helping of Ballymaloe Original Relish, Pepper Relish or Fiery Relish.